City of Harrisonville Municipal Court

 - View the fine schedule

 - Bail and Pretrial Release Order (PDF)

 - Violations Bureau Order (PDF)

-In an effort to prevent the spread of COVID-19 and "flatten the curve", Judge William Collins has issued an administrative order that will cancel all municipal court dockets in the 17th Circuit until April 24.
+In an effort to prevent the spread of COVID-19 and "flatten the curve", Judge William Collins has issued an administrative order that will cancel all municipal court dockets in the 17th Circuit through May 31.

-During that time frame, there are two dockets, April 1, and April 15, scheduled for Harrisonville Municipal Court.
+During that time frame, there are three dockets, April 15, May 6, and May 13, scheduled for Harrisonville Municipal Court.

-Those dockets are now canceled.
+Those in-person hearing dockets are now canceled.
 Staff will be reassigning each case to a future docket and will be working to notify attorneys and defendants, by mail summons, of their new court dates.

-Defendants who have a Stay of Execution on payment of their fines for the April 1 docket will still need to make a minimum payment of $100 by April 1.
+Defendants who have a Stay of Execution on payment of their fines for the April 15, May 6, or May 13 dockets will still need to make a minimum payment of $100 by that date.
 Defendants who are unable to make the minimum payment must call the court (816) 380-8903.
 A letter will also be mailed to these defendants.

 Payments can be made online, over the phone by calling 1-877-222-0377, mailed in or put in the Utilities Drop-Box at City Hall, located on the outside wall at 300 E Pearl Street, (Please clearly mark the envelope "For Court").